Martin-H1/6502/README.md

 # 6502
 A collection of 6502 projects in a monorepo

 Overview
 ======
-The purpose of this project is to collect my 6502 projects into a single repo and share resuable code from a common directory.
+The purpose of this project is to collect my and others 6502 projects into a single repo, and refactor code into resuable modules when possible.

 Prerequisites
 ======